soundxyz/sdk/.changeset/breezy-emus-switch.md

 '@soundxyz/sdk': minor
 ---

-Requires custom salt to be a UUID
+- Enables edition salt to be any string, which we hash & format to Bytes32
+- Adds public expectedEditionAddress function